Uncover India—Delhi to Goa

 Day 11-12 Ahmedabad/Mumbai (Bombay)

-Visit Mahatama Gandhi's ashram in Ahmedabad, national monument and site of a museum.
-Mumbai, formerly known as Bombay, forms the world's fifth most populous metropolitan area when combined with its suburbs, a total population of about 20 million.
+Estimated travel time to Ahmedabad by local bus: 6 hours Visit Mahatama Gandhi's ashram in Ahmedabad, national monument and site of a museum.
+Estimated travel time to Mumbai by train: 7 hours Travel from Ahmedabad to Mumbai, formerly known as Bombay.
+It forms the world's fifth most populous metropolitan area when combined with its suburbs, a total population of about 20 million.
 The city has a deep natural harbour and the port handles over half of India's passenger traffic and a significant amount of cargo.
-Mumbai is the commercial and entertainment capital of India, and home to the world-famous Hindi-language film industry, Bollywood.
+Mumbai is the commercial and entertainment capital of India and home to the world-famous Hindi-language film industry, Bollywood.
+Our flight times vary for the flight to Goa, so the CEO will help the group maximize their free time in Mumbai, depending on the time of day the group departs for South India.
+A popular optional activity is a taxi tour of town that visits Ghandi's old headquarters, Chowpatty Beach, Marine Drive and Dhobi Ghat, the biggest open-air laundry facility in Mumbai.
 Rise at dawn to watch the morning ritual at the Sassoon Docks, South Mumbai’s main fish loading and trading centre.
 Shoot a picture of the Gateway to India, facing westward out to sea, and stop in for a cup of tea at the famous Taj hotel next door.
-From here boats leave for Elephanta Island (also called Gharapuri Island or place of caves), famous for is cave temples caved straight from the rock.
 People-watch on Chowpatty Beach or visit Crawford Market, one of South Mumbai's most famous markets.
 Try some of the many local specialties at one of Mumbai’s many top-notch restaurants, or go out on the town and sample the city’s famed nightlife firsthand.

 Days 13-14 Goa

-In the afternoon of Day 13 we fly from Mumbai to Goa, on arrival we transfer to our beach accommodation.
+Fly from Mumbai to Goa and transfer to our accommodation that is walking distance to the beach in North Goa.
 Portuguese merchants first landed in Goa in the 15th century, and annexed it soon after.
 The Portuguese overseas territory (not technically a colony), existed for about 450 years, until it was captured by India in 1961.
-Goan cuisine is unique and recognized throughout India and the world for its fiery punch and strong coastal and Portuguese influences Relax on a beach, visit the many Portuguese-built monuments, wander around the old churches of Old Goa (a UNESCO World Heritage Site) and discover Panjim, the capital.
+Goan cuisine is unique and recognized throughout India and the world for its fiery punch and strong coastal and Portuguese influences.
+Relax on a beach, visit the many Portuguese-built monuments, wander around the old churches of Old Goa (a UNESCO World Heritage Site) and discover Panjim, the capital.
 And eat as much of the incredible Goan food as you can - it's your last chance!

 Day 15 Goa